Ending physical punishment in Wales

 - Parenting.
 Give it time offers positive parenting practical hints, tips and expert advice to encourage good behaviour from children and alternatives to physical punishment.
 Their parenting support page offers links to further support and helplines.

-- Universal parenting support and advice is provided by midwives, health visitors, GPs and Family Information Services.
+- Universal parenting support and advice is provided by midwives, health visitors, GPs and your local authority.

 - Early help programmes such as Flying Start (if you live in a Flying Start area) and Families First.